Black Friday Sale!

 You want your podcast to appear on search engine results pages, so you’ll need to keep search engine optimization (SEO) in mind when choosing a name.
 You should include one main keyword you want your podcast to rank for, so when people search for this keyword, your podcast comes up as one of the top results.

 It’s not always easy to choose a creative title that also incorporates your keyword.
 If that’s the case with your podcast, you can add your keyword to the subtitle.
 If you have a baseball podcast called Stealing Home, for example, you could include the subtitle A Podcast for Baseball Lovers.
-That way, you can keep both the clever handle and your chances of ranking for your keyword, “baseball.”
+That way, you can keep both the clever title and your chances of ranking for your keyword, “baseball.”

 A cleverly written title doesn’t always translate well when spoken aloud.
 A pun or play on words with special symbols or characters isn’t a good option for a podcast name.
-Your listeners will hear you say it, so make it easy to say and spell so they can look it up later.
+Your listeners will primarily hear you say it, so make it easy to say and spell so they can look it up later.
 Also, word of mouth is a common way potential listeners learn about a new podcast.

 One tip for choosing an easy-to-say podcast name is to speak any potential names to yourself and a few friends, over and over.
 Do you find it easy to say?
 Can others understand you well?
 You will repeat this name a lot.